 Contemporary Craft Fusion: Where Ancient Techniques Meet Modern Design

-Here’s where things get really exciting!
-Portugal’s most innovative developments happen when traditional artisans collaborate with contemporary designers.
-I discovered this vibrant scene in Porto’s creative districts and Lisbon’s LX Factory, where young designers work alongside master craftspeople to reimagine traditional crafts in Portugal.
+I discovered this vibrant, pulsing scene in Porto’s creative districts and Lisbon’s legendary LX Factory.
+Young designers work right alongside master craftspeople to completely reimagine traditional techniques for a new generation.

 Creative Exploration Zones